PsiQ/qref/docs/format.md

 - `sequence` – defines how the costs for the repetition will be aggregated.
 Each `sequence` has a field `type` which defines the type of the sequence.
 Depending on the type there are extra fields, summarized in the table below.

-There are 5 different sequences that one can currently use in QREF:
+There are 5 different sequences currently implemented in QREF:

 | <div style="width:7em">Sequence type</div> | <div style="width:8em">Additional fields</div> | Description | Example |